 This two-level navigation has not been very intuitive, especially when switching from one version to another.
 For us, a logical consequence was to unite both with our redesign, the app view and the version view into one unique view.
 This new view now shows a summary of all app versions and the stage each app is currently in.
 By clicking on a version, users can now immediately view its details, making it much easier to browse through all available versions without having to leave the current view.

 In the next step of our redesign, we improved the process of moving an app through the app lifecycle by adding a timeline-like release stage manage to the version details.
 It shows an app’s current stage and allows users to move it to the next stage.

 If more flexibility beyond our standard lifecycle management is required, Relution allows for the definition of sub stages, so-called steps, which will be displayed in the timeline along with the stages.
 An app version has to pass all steps before it can be released.

 The person in charge of a step, a reviewer, can either accept or reject the version to be reviewed.
 Accepting puts it into the next step until the release stage is reached.
 If the version does not comply with a specific set of criteria, and the reviewer decides to reject it, the developer will be notified automatically and it will be archived.

-Free for up to 10 users.
+Free for up to 10 users and 5 native apps.
 No payment information necessary.